Skip to main content

 Sexting is becoming more common among youth.
 In fact, 34% of 13-17-year-olds said they thought it was "normal" for kids to share their own nudes.

-Imagine this: your child or student is chatting with some friends on their phone, maybe they’re scrolling through some social media posts, and suddenly their phone buzzes with a message from their school crush.
+Imagine this scenario: your child or student is chatting with friends on their phone.
+They might be scrolling through social media posts.
+Suddenly, their phone buzzes with a message from their school crush.
 “Hey bb,” it reads.
 “Send me some nudes? ;)”

 How prevalent is sexting?

-Requests of this type are not only increasingly happening but increasingly responded to—the numbers of youth “sexting” or sending and receiving “nudes” are growing.
-In 2018, the Journal of the American Medical Association for Pediatrics (JAMA Pediatrics) conducted a review of 39 academic studies and a meta-analysisMadigan S, Ly A, Rash CL, Van Ouytsel J, Temple JR. Prevalence of Multiple Forms of Sexting Behavior Among Youth: A Systematic Review and Meta-analysis.
+Requests of this type are not only happening more frequently but are also being responded to more often.
+The number of youths ‘sexting’ or sending and receiving ‘nudes’ is growing.
+In 2018, the Journal of the American Medical Association for Pediatrics (JAMA Pediatrics) reviewed 39 academic studies and a meta-analysisMadigan S, Ly A, Rash CL, Van Ouytsel J, Temple JR. Prevalence of Multiple Forms of Sexting Behavior Among Youth: A Systematic Review and Meta-analysis.
 JAMA Pediatr.
 2018;172(4):327–335. doi:10.1001/jamapediatrics.2017.5314Copy on the issue of youth sexting.
 The results showed that, on average, nearly 15% of minors were sending sexts, while over 25% were receiving them.Madigan S, Ly A, Rash CL, Van Ouytsel J, Temple JR. Prevalence of Multiple Forms of Sexting Behavior Among Youth: A Systematic Review and Meta-analysis.
 JAMA Pediatr.
 2018;172(4):327–335. doi:10.1001/jamapediatrics.2017.5314Copy That’s nearly 1 in 6 who are sending sexts and over 1 in 4 receiving them.

 Related: The Rising Problem of Teens Sending Nudes